 M1763 Charleville musket with Naval motif on powder horn (Tim Plowman collection)

-Imported in large numbers due to the tireless efforts of expert American statesmen like Benjamin Franklin, the Model 1763 Charleville would be the first “standard” U.S. long arm.
+Imported in large numbers due to the tireless efforts of American statesmen like Benjamin Franklin, the Model 1763 Charleville would be the first “standard” U.S. long arm.
 Continental Marines would duly be supplied with the M1763 as the war progressed.
-A naval version with brass fittings to limit corrosion, known as the M1766 Charleville, would be used my sailors and Marines alike.
+A naval version with brass fittings to limit corrosion, known as the M1766 Charleville, would be used by sailors and Marines alike.

 A landing party of Continental Marines.
 Their small arms wold vary throughout the war.

 Initially, the Continental Marines would serve under Commodore Esek Hopkins and his First Squadron in the Caribbean.
 The Marines were quite successful amphibious raiders, seeing action in Nassau during several operations.
 Captain Nicholas would be promoted to major upon the Marines’ return to Rhode Island, and in December of 1776 his Marines were attached to General George Washington’s Continental Army.
 On January 3rd, 1777 the Marines and Washington’s army would defeat the British regulars at the Battle of Princeton.